syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 ### Layout Orientation

 Diagram provides support to customize the orientation of layout.
 You can set the desired orinetation to the `orientation` property of layout.
-For more information about orientation, refer [Layout Orientations](/js/api/global "LayoutOrientations")
+For more information about orientation, refer to [Layout Orientations](/js/api/global "LayoutOrientations")

 The following code illustrates how to arrange the nodes in a "BottomToTop" orientation.